 *This post includes affiliate links, which help me provide you with more great content at no extra pennies for you.
 Thanks!*

 Tailwind is a tool that helps me schedule content around a set schedule so I’m constantly sharing new ideas with my followers.
-There are tons of tutorials on the basics of how to use Tailwind, but today I want to dive deeper and show you my favorite Tailwind strategies.
+I’ve outlined my favorite Tailwind features before, but today I want to dive deeper and show you my favorite Tailwind strategies.
 Some things are just easier through video, so get ready for a mixture of both! 🙂

 PS – I have a cold in these videos, so thanks in advance for bearing with me.
 LOL.